edjw/edjw-nextjs-blog/posts/2020-04-18-on-the-whataboutery-around-the-takeover-of-newcastle-united.md

 Another way of making this odd argument is,

-> “Hey!
+> Hey!
 How dare you condemn that person for murdering their kids?
-Yesterday you parked with half a wheel in the next parking space along!”
+Yesterday you parked with half a wheel in the next parking space along!

 It’s clearly ridiculous.